RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 It's OK to be willing to chat with a member when the chat makes you uncomfortable.
 Some members are very disturbed, severely mentally ill, or experience extreme situations, and it's expected that you will have some level of discomfort in chats with these members.
 However, it's entirely up to you how much discomfort you are prepared to accept.

 ### When your boundaries are crossed
 When a chat goes beyond your personal boundaries, consider handing it over to another listener who has different boundaries.
+This includes when a chat simply makes you very uncomfortable.
+It's up to you how much discomfort you're prepared to accept.

 For more information, see: [Transfer a chat to another listener](https://rarelycharlie.github.io/howto/transfer)

 ### After a difficult chat
 After a chat that oversteps your personal boundaries, consider chatting to a peer supporter or a mentor about your own feelings.
 This is particularly important if your feelings persist or if you find yourself thinking about the chat long afterwards.